Eric Atkins: Professional career

 On August 6, 2014, Atkins signed with Greek team KAOD for the 2014–15 season.
 In 26 games for KAOD, he averaged 7.0 points, 2.2 rebounds and 2.9 assists in 23.4 minutes of action.

 On July 27, 2015, Atkins moved to Hungary, signing with Falco KC Szombathely.
 He averaged 14 points and five assists per game during preseason, but the team's head coach determined that was not enough, expecting Atkins to average 30 points per game, and released him prior to the start of the regular season.

 On October 25, 2015, Atkins signed with the Utah Jazz, only to be waived by the team the following day.
 On November 1, he was acquired by the Idaho Stampede of the NBA Development League as an affiliate player of the Jazz.
 However, he was waived by Idaho on November 16 before appearing in a game for them.
 On January 27, 2016, he was acquired by the Erie BayHawks.
 Three days later, he made his debut with the BayHawks in a 100–83 win over Raptors 905, recording four points, four rebounds, six assists and one steal in 19 minutes.

 Coaching career

 Atkins was the video coordinator at Notre Dame, and joined Howard's coaching staff in 2019 where he worked with MEAC all-time leading scorer Charles Williams and Makur Maker.
 In 2021, he joined George Washington's staff.
+In November of 2022, he was named an assistant coach for the NBA G League's Wisconsin Herd.
+On July 11, 2024, he named an assistant coach for the Towson Tigers women's basketball team.